Energinet-DataHub/green-energy-hub/docs/non-functional-requirements.md

 - The expectation on automated test (regression or in general)
 - Test tools – is the system possible for user testing?
 - Expectation on how the test results is made, used, published and assessed.
-- Possibility of the system can be manipulated for testing purposes.
+- Possibility of the system to be manipulated for testing purposes.

 ## User-friendliness